-- 7.07 A registered trustee must inform the SC immediately of any occurrence of the following events: - (a) where there has been a misappropriation of investors' funds or any act committed that is detrimental to the interests of investors and unit holders; - (b) where its directors or senior management are no longer fit and proper; - (c) where the trustee believes that the management company, PRS provider, service provider, issuer or fund management company has not undertaken its role in the best interest of the investors and may jeopardize investors' assets; or - (d) where there is a change of its board of directors and senior management. - 7.08 A registered trustee is required to notify the SC, within 10 business days, of one or more of the following: - (a) where any litigation has been instituted or court decision obtained against the trustee; - (b) changes to its core business; or - (c) any other material changes. - 7.09 A registered trustee of corporate bond and sukuk are required to report material events and events of default to the SC within 10 business days of the occurrence of the event.
-Examples of such material events are: - (a) substantial change in the nature of the issuer's business; - (b) declaration of event of default by the bondholders; - (c) grant of waiver of indulgence by the bondholders; - (d) winding-up of the issuer or trustee; - (e) replacement of trustee; - (f) non-payment of coupon or redemption proceeds; or - (g) breach of trust deed or financial covenants.
+- 7.07 A registered trustee must inform the SC immediately of any occurrence of the following events: - (a) where there has been a misappropriation of investors' funds or any act committed that is detrimental to the interests of investors and unit holders; - (b) where its directors or senior management are no longer fit and proper; - (c) where the trustee believes that the management company, PRS provider, service provider, issuer or fund management company has not undertaken its role in the best interest of the investors and may jeopardize investors' assets; - (d) where there is a change of its board of directors and senior management; or - (e) where there is an occurrence of any event which would trigger the activation or execution of the business continuity plan, in such form and manner as may be specified by the SC. - 7.08 A registered trustee is required to notify the SC, within 10 business days, of one or more of the following: - (a) where any litigation has been instituted or court decision obtained against the trustee; - (b) changes to its core business; or - (c) any other material changes. - 7.09 A registered trustee of corporate bond and sukuk are required to report material events and events of default to the SC within 10 business days of the occurrence of the event.
+Examples of such material events are: - (a) substantial change in the nature of the issuer's business; - (b) declaration of event of default by the bondholders; - (c) grant of waiver of indulgence by the bondholders; - (d) winding-up of the issuer or trustee; - (e) replacement of trustee;

+- (f) non-payment of coupon or redemption proceeds; or - (g) breach of trust deed or financial covenants.